Patagonia Refugio Backpack 28L

 - Stretch-woven pockets hold a wide range of water-bottle shapes and sizes

-- Airflow mesh shoulder straps and back panel; adjustable sternum strap
+- Open, highly breathable mesh shoulder straps and back panel; adjustable sternum strap

 DWR (durable water repellent) fabric finish repels light rain and snow and decreases dry times.
 When DWR is used in conjunction with a waterproof/breathable barrier, the DWR finish keeps the outer fabric from becoming saturated so that the breathable barrier can do its job.